Brand Name: Fosamax, Binosto, Fosamax Plus D

 - Take with plain water only, not coffee, juice, or mineral water; sit or stand upright for at least 30 minutes after administration

-- Hypocalcemia reported with use of bisphosphonates; correct hypocalcemia prior to therapy; ensure adequate calcium and vitamin D intake
+- Hypocalcemia reported with the use of bisphosphonates; correct hypocalcemia before therapy; ensure adequate calcium and vitamin D intake

 - Avoid concomitant polyvalent cation-containing medications

 - Osteonecrosis of the jaw can occur spontaneously and is generally associated with tooth extraction and/or local infection with delayed healing; known risk factors include invasive dental procedures (e.g., tooth extraction, dental implants, boney surgery), diagnosis of cancer, concomitant therapies (e.g., chemotherapy, corticosteroids, angiogenesis inhibitors), poor oral hygiene, and co-morbid disorders; risk of osteonecrosis of the jaw may increase with duration of exposure to bisphosphonates